Praneeth1-O-1/Praneeth1-O-1/README.md

-# 👋  Hey there, I'm Bala Praneeth!
+#  Hey there, I'm Bala Praneeth!

  **Computer Science & Engineering Student** at *Amrita Vishwa Vidyapeetham*

- I love turning ideas into real projects — from full-stack apps to AI models
+ I love turning ideas into real projects — from full-stack apps to AI models .

-💡 Always curious, always coding, and always learning something new

-⚡ Fun fact: I can debug faster with good music 🎧

 Some of the stuff I know: